-Castaways – the new thought-provoking theatre play written by the award-winning playwright Atiha Sen Gupta is now coming to its end after having been on a National tour since May.
-It follows the relationship between three teenagers who are born on the same day and in the same town but with completely different backgrounds.
-The play raises serious topics like extremism, tribal loyalties and the death of a loved one.
+So begins the new thought-provoking theatre play written by the award-winning playwright Atiha Sen Gupta.
+It follows the relationship between three teenagers who are born on the same day and in the same town but with completely different ethnical backgrounds.
+And what happens after when a shocking event blows their worlds apart and their friendship with it.
+The play deals with serious issues such as the loss of a loved one, extremism and violence.

-Yasmin created the Mandala Theatre Company four years ago after having worked as an actor for a long time.
-She wanted to create a company that would focus on social justice and at the same time be entertaining and of a high standard.
+When Yasmin Sidwha created the Mandala Theatre Company four years ago after having worked as an actor she wanted to create a company that would focus on social justice and at the same time be entertaining and of a high standard.
 The play visits colleges, universities and schools all around the country and after each show the cast and crew have a panel with local politicians, councillors and young people where they discuss the topics and issues being raised.
 “Things in the play really need talking about and in every city and town we go to we always have a mandala Debate and it’ll be happening here at the Lakeside with local panellists”.

 “We’ve become so PC that people won’t talk and then when they given half a chance it’s bubbling under the surface” she says.

-Jonathan Mark Green an 18-year-old drama student who saw the play at the Lakeside Theatre took part in the panel discussion after the show.
-He says he always looks to learn and said the topics the play explored such as the need to belong and the danger that comes of it was something that fascinated him.
+An 18-year-old drama student, Jonathan Mark Green who went to see the play at the Lakeside Theatre took part in the panel discussion after the show.
+He says he always looks to learn that the topics the play explored such as the need to belong and the danger that comes of it is what made him interested in coming to see the show.
 “I really felt like that it could be an interesting experience to not only go and see but then to talk about outside of the show and spread the message on and I shall definitely intend to do that” he says.

-Andy Greaves who plays the last “triplet” named Kieran thinks it doesn’t really matter what people take away from the show as long as it makes them think.
+According to Andy Greaves, who plays the part of Kieran, the most important thing is not what people take away from the play as long as it makes them think.
 “There are so many plays people go to see and they go home or go to the pub and have a drink or just go sleep so I think its important just to take anything away and think yeah that’s really hit me” he says.

-The tour is almost over and has its next and last stop in Canterbury at the Gulbenkian Theatre on November the 1st.
-The director Yasmin Sidhwa is now excited to see the play at the Lakeside Theatre at Essex University in hopes that it will have a resonance here.
+The tour is almost over and it has its next and final stop in Canterbury at the Gulbenkian Theatre on November the 1st.
+Sidwha is now excited to see the play at the Lakeside Theatre at Essex University in hopes that it will have a resonance here.

 “I think to me if this reaches the people that I wanted to reach it will be almost like actually I am accepted here now and I do belong whereas for a long time I think I felt I didn’t”.